cosmosinnovate/python-course/README.md

 ## Python:
 From beginner to advance

 This tutorial is designed for people that want to learn how to write python code quickly for fun and to building a project they have been dying to build.
 You will need to be a daily learner or a seasonal learner, otherwise you will waste your time.
-This tutorial will have a 30 second videos explaining concepts visually and with longer videos showing you the code in question.
+(Comming out soon) This tutorial will have a 30 second videos explaining concepts visually and with longer videos showing you the code in question.

 #### Warning on the Python advantage: Python was designed to help solving problems faster cleanly.
 From experience, the best way for you to learn this material better is how much time you spend experimenting with concepts provided here and other things I have NOT included here.